 Chances of an asteroid hitting are pretty small.
 NASA has tracked 90 percent of the near-Earth asteroids that are at least a half-mile (0.8 kilometers) wide and believes none of them has a significant chance of hitting Earth.

-Still there could be some big unknown asteroids out there.
-If a mile-wide asteroid hit Earth, it would strike the planet's surface at about 30,000 mph.
+Still there could be some bigger asteroids out there that NASA doesn't know about.
+If a mile-wide asteroid hit Earth, it would strike the planet's surface at about 30,000 miles per hour (48,280 kilometers per hour).
 An asteroid that big traveling at that speed has the energy roughly equal to a 1 million megaton bomb.
-It's very likely that an asteroid like this would wipe out most of life on the planet.

 It's difficult to imagine 1 million megatons, so let's try some smaller sizes.
-Let's say that an asteroid the size of a house crashed on Earth at 30,000 mph.
-It would have an amount of energy roughly equal to the bomb that fell on Hiroshima -- perhaps 20 kilotons.
-An asteroid like this would flatten reinforced concrete buildings up to half a mile from ground zero, and flatten wooden structures perhaps a mile and a half from ground zero.
+Let's say that an asteroid the size of a house hit Earth at 30,000 miles per hour.
+It would have an amount of energy roughly equal to the bomb that fell on Hiroshima — perhaps 20 kilotons.
+An asteroid like this would flatten reinforced concrete buildings up to half a mile from where it hit, and flatten wooden structures perhaps a mile and a half from ground zero.
 It would, in other words, do extensive damage to any city.

-If the asteroid is as big as a 20-story building (200 feet on a side), it has an amount of energy equal to the largest nuclear bombs made today -- on the order of 25 to 50 megatons.
-An asteroid like this would flatten reinforced concrete buildings 5 miles from ground zero.
+If the asteroid was as big as a 20-story building (200 feet [61 meters] on a side), it could have the amount of energy equal to the largest nuclear bombs made today — about 25 to 50 megatons.
+This size asteroid would flatten reinforced concrete buildings 5 miles (8 kilometers) from ground zero.
 It would completely destroy most major cities in the United States.

 Originally Published: Dec 4, 2007